alechp/atom-packages/nuclide/pkg/nuclide-diagnostics-store/README.md

-We consume two APIs: Our own provider API, described below, and the [`linter`](https://atom.io/packages/linter) [package API](https://github.com/atom-community/linter/wiki/Linter-API) (with some extensions).
+We consume two APIs: Our own provider API, described below, and the [`linter`](https://atom.io/packages/linter) [package APIs](http://steelbrain.me/linter) (with some extensions).

 The Nuclide API is designed to support a "push" model where providers notify the store asynchronously about new diagnostics (and when to invalidate old ones).
 A provider may choose to publish diagnostics in response to file change events from a `TextEditor`, but it may also report diagnostics in response to other events, such as file changes that occur outside of Atom.

-By comparison, the `linter` API exclusively polls for changes in response to change events from a `TextEditor`.
+For simple pull-based use cases (linting on save), we recommend just using the Standard Linter API.

 ## Provider API